jdhao/nvim-config/docs/README.md

 git clone --depth=1 https://github.com/jdhao/nvim-config.git .
 ```

-After that, when we first open nvim, use `:PackerInstall` to install all the
+After that, when we first open nvim, run command `:PackerInstall` to install
-plugins.
-Since I use quite a lot of plugins (more than 60), it may take some
+all the plugins.
+Since I use quite a lot of plugins (more than 60), it may take
-time to install all of them, depending on your network condition.
+some time to install all of them, depending on your network condition.

-# Automatic Installation for Linux #
+# Automatic installation

-To set up a workable Nvim environment in Linux, I use the bash script
+## Automatic Installation for Linux #

-[`nvim_setup_linux.sh`](nvim_setup_linux.sh) to automatically install necessary
+To set up a workable Nvim environment on Linux, I use [this bash script](nvim_setup_linux.sh) to automatically install necessary
 dependencies, Nvim itself and Nvim configs in this repo.

 Note that the variable `PYTHON_INSTALLED`, `SYSTEM_PYTHON` and
 `ADD_TO_SYSTEM_PATH` in the script should be set properly based on your
 environment.

-# Automatic installation for Windows
+## Automatic installation for Windows

 Run script [nvim_setup_windows.ps1](nvim_setup_windows.ps1) under PowerShell.